spscah/python/README.md

 # python
 An introductory python course

-This course takes you on a week by week course through learning python.
+This course takes you on a step by step course through learning python.

-Each week should has a focus, with questions for discussion in class and then to spend some time working at home.
+Each week should has a focus, with questions for discussion in class and then to spend some time working at home or in your own time.

 This course is heavily influenced by [How to Think Like a Computer Scientist](http://openbookproject.net/thinkcs/python/english3e/), although some of the exercises are very different.